pcamacho-o/FSE_In_Support/README.md

 Both projects aim to **identify intervention patterns, and support data-driven decisions**.

 ### ⚠️ Important Note
 All analyses are performed on **synthetic data** generated for demonstration and educational purposes.
+Example: Investigating following **CTE result set**, filtered for *on-site* visits, we can corroborate the **same intervention_start time** for each visit, *which is not a common behaivure of a FSE*, causing a logical result when the CTE is referenced on the MTBF SQL query.

+--- sql

+---

 I would be very **grateful and open** if any organization would like to collaborate by providing **real-world datasets** in order to conduct deeper, more meaningful analyses.